 Helen was no stranger to life saving surgery, having been diagnosed with a hole in her heart at 21, which she had unknowingly had since birth.
 Her condition deteriorated and when she was 23 she had open heart surgery to repair the hole and a valve.
 To the astonishment of surgeons, 15 months later she ran the London Marathon.

-‘I was told that they would try a minimally invasive procedure called Thrombolysis to remove the clots but there was a 50/50 chance that it wouldn’t work due to how long they had been there.
-If it didn’t work I would need bypass surgery on both legs, and they said it would be highly unlikely that I would be able to run again.
-Thankfully, the Thrombolysis procedures were successful.
+Following the CT scan, specialist surgeons told Helen that they would like to try a minimally invasive procedure which only had a 50% chance of success due to how long the clots had been there.
+If it didn’t work, the only other option would be bypass surgery on both legs meaning that it would be highly unlikely Helen would be able to run again.

-‘The overriding light from the whole experience were the nurses and doctors in Jack Steinberg Ward and throughout the hospital at King’s.
+“The overriding light from the whole experience was the nurses and doctors in Jack Steinberg critical care ward and throughout the hospital at King’s.
 They were all incredible and I felt completely overwhelmed with gratitude for how they treated me and my family.
-They didn’t treat me like I was just another patient, they asked me questions about my life and ambitions, they spoke to me like I was their friend, they shared jokes with me and explained what was happening to me in terms I could understand.
+They didn’t treat me like I was just another patient, they asked me questions about my life and ambitions, they spoke to me like I was their friend, shared jokes with me and explained what was happening in terms I could understand.”

 After 19 days in hospital, Helen was discharged in time to go home for Christmas.
 Helen was so grateful for the care she received at King’s, she decided to honour the team who saved her legs by running 19 races, ranging from 5k to half marathons – one for each day spent in hospital.
 Fundraising for King’s College Hospital Charity was Helen’s biggest goal throughout her recovery in 2017, as a way to say thank you for the amazing care she received.